mjalas/docker-composer/README.md

-# Docker PHP-7 Composer
+# Docker Composer

-Docker container with PHP-7 and Composer based on php:7-alpine image.
+Docker container with Composer package manager install.
+The image is based on php:7-alpine image.